jnovack/autossh/README.md

 #### SSH_STRICT_HOST_IP_CHECK

-Set to `false` if you want the IP addresses of hosts to not be checked if the `known_hosts` file is provided.
-This can avoid issues for hosts with dynamic IP addresses, but removes some additional protection against DNS spoofing attacks.
+Set to `false` if you want the IP addresses of hosts to **not** be checked if the `known_hosts` file is provided.
+This can help avoid issues for hosts with dynamic IP addresses, but removes some additional protection against DNS spoofing attacks.
 Host IP Checking is enabled by default.